 The wellhead platform for Ophir includes 350t topsides on a jacket supported by a suction pile foundation.

-The FPSO will be connected to the wellhead platform using an 8in-diameter pipeline.
+It is anchored to the seabed and connected to the wellhead platform via an 8in-diameter pipeline.

 Financing of the Ophir oil field development

-Octanex’s share of the project will be completely covered by the 75% project financing and its funding arrangement with Sabah International Petroleum, a wholly owned company of the State of Sabah.
+Octanex’s share of the development will be completely covered by the 75% project financing, as well as the company’s funding arrangement of a $12m convertible note facility with Sabah International Petroleum, a wholly owned company of the State of Sabah.

 Key players involved with the Ophir oil field development

-MTC Engineering, a marine contractor based in Malaysia, will perform the FPSO conversion as part of a lease contract signed for the Ophir field for three years, including a one-year extension option.
+Malaysia-based marine contractor MTC Engineering will perform the FPSO conversion as part of a three-year lease contract signed for the Ophir field, which includes a one-year extension option.